s1cyan/s1cyan.github.io/index.md

 I am a second year Macaulay Honors student studying computer science at the City College of New York.
-This summer I will be interning at Cornell Tech under Assistant Professor, Yoav Artzi.
+This summer I will be interning at Cornell Tech under Profess Yoav Artzi, developing interactive 3D environments for situated natural language understanding.
 I enjoy trying different, and hopefully easier, alternative solutions to problems when I code.
 When I'm not working on projects I enjoy playing FPS games, watching eSports and reading fantasy novels.